JulioJu/aspnetScholarProject/README.md

     public bool ShouldBeReturned { get; set; }

-    // As it we could persist modifications of Articles public Article ArticleBorrowed { get; set; }
+    // As it we could update the corresponding Article
+    // for instance Conservation of Box and Disc. public Article ArticleBorrowed { get; set; }

     // Some Properties of the Invoice should be instantiate